-The Company incurred \$0.3 million in abandoning 10 wells (3.75 net) during the year.
-Pursuant to the Company's enrollment in the Asset Based Closure program for the abandonment of inactive wells, sites and facilities, the Company will be required to spend approximately \$0.4 million in decommissioning obligations in 2020.
-This amount has been reflected as a current liability on the balance sheet.
+During the year ended December 31, 2020, the Company incurred \$136 thousand in abandoning 6 gross (3.5 net) wells.
+Pursuant to the Company's enrollment in the Area Based Closure ("ABC") program for the abandonment of inactive wells, sites and facilities, the Company was required to spend approximately \$0.4 million in decommissioning obligations in 2020.
+On June 17, 2020, the Alberta Energy Regulator suspended the inactive liability reduction target for the remainder of 2020 and subsequently informed industry that expenditures incurred in 2020 would be recognized towards the required ABC expenditures for 2021.
+The Company has reflected the net remaining 2021 expenditures of \$0.3 million as a current liability on the balance sheet.

-9. Share capital
+10. Share capital